uvarc/rc-website/content/userinfo/ivy/_index.md

 ## Open OnDemand for Rio

 Rio offers a simplified version of Open OnDemand to facilitate easier computing access.
 Compared to the standard Rivanna/Afton implementation, Rio provides limited functionality.
-While the [Dashboard](https://www.rc.virginia.edu/userinfo/hpc/ood/#the-dashboard) and [File Explorer](https://www.rc.virginia.edu/userinfo/hpc/ood/#file-explorer) operate similarly, only RStudio Server, JupyterLab, and the OOD Desktop are available as [interactive apps](https://www.rc.virginia.edu/userinfo/hpc/ood/#interactive-applications).
-Utilities and the Job Composer are not yet supported.
+While the [Dashboard](https://www.rc.virginia.edu/userinfo/hpc/ood/#the-dashboard) operates similarly to the standard security zone, only RStudio Server, JupyterLab, and the OOD Desktop are available as [interactive apps](https://www.rc.virginia.edu/userinfo/hpc/ood/#interactive-applications).
+Utilities and the Job Composer are not supported.
 Refer to our documentation for detailed guidance on using [RStudio Server](https://www.rc.virginia.edu/userinfo/hpc/software/rstudio/) and [JupyterLab](https://www.rc.virginia.edu/userinfo/hpc/software/jupyterlab/) in Rio.

 # Data Transfer In/Out of Ivy/Rio {#data-transfer-in-out-of-ivy}